List of Doctor Who episodes (1963–1989): Season 26 (1989)

 The final season continued to push the series towards a darker approach, focusing this time more on Ace's personal life as well as The Doctor's past and manipulations.
 This season set the tone for the Virgin New Adventures novels that followed.

 Eighth Doctor

 The Eighth Doctor was portrayed by Paul McGann.
 The movie is the only television appearance of this Doctor during his tenure.
 The only production title held by this story was Doctor Who.
 The DVD release is titled Doctor Who: The Movie.
 In 2013, Paul McGann returned for the second television appearance of the Eighth Doctor in the minisode titled "The Night of the Doctor".
-Concerning the production code, "TVM" is used in the BBC's online episode guide.
-The actual code used during production is 50/LDX071Y/01X.
-Doctor Who Magazine's "Complete Eighth Doctor Special" gives the production code as #83705.
+The production code is 50/LDX071Y/01X, though Doctor Who Magazine's "Complete Eighth Doctor Special" gives the code as #83705 and the BBC's online episode guide as "TVM".